Haste the Day: History

 The band announced their break-up on November 22, 2010.
 According to Keech, after he had joined the band, he, Murphy, and the band's manager Mark Lafay, made an agreement that if one of them were to leave, the band would cease.
 Lafay made the decision to leave the management industry, which led to the band disbanding out of respect for the agreement, as well as accepting that the band would have ended eventually.
 Lafay clarified the comment about his willingness to continue with the band until he could find a replacement manager, however, he stated he believed that the members were ready to move on with their life.
 The next day, November 23, the first three full-length albums were re-released in one package entitled Concerning the Way It Was.
 Their farewell tour was during February–March 2011, with support from MyChildren MyBride, The Chariot and A Plea for Purging.
 At their final show in Indianapolis on March 11, 2011, the original lineup performed the song "Substance".

 The band released a live CD and DVD album, Haste the Day vs. Haste the Day, on September 13, 2011.
 It features the original band members and the final line-up of the band performing at their show in Bloomington, Indiana on June 29, 2010.
 The band released a picture on January 20, 2014, of a date-stamped white board reading "setlist" and on January 29, 2014, a new band website was created to allow visitors to sign up for email updates.

 On February 14, 2014, it was announced that Haste the Day would reform for one night on May 2, 2014, with its original lineup to celebrate the 10th anniversary of the album Burning Bridges.
 The band later announced that they would be recording a new album with some of the original members and some of the Attack of the Wolf King line-up.
-On August 15, 2014, the band started an Indiegogo campaign to help fund the new album.
-Their monetary goal was surpassed.
 Vocalist Stephen Keech was announced to produce the album, with Matt Goldman doing the mixing.
 Another announcement set the album's release by Solid State Records on May 19, 2015.
-On April 23, 2015, "World", the lead single from Coward, was released online, while the album was released on May 18, 2015.
-The band has since scheduled four shows across the U.S. According to a photo posted May 28, 2015 by the band on their Facebook page, the album "Coward" was fiftieth overall on Billboard charts, second on Christian charts, seventh on Hard Rock charts, sixteenth on Rock charts, and seventh on the Internet overall.
+According to a photo posted May 28, 2015, by the band on their Facebook page, the album "Coward" was fiftieth overall on Billboard charts, second on Christian charts, seventh on Hard Rock charts, sixteenth on Rock charts, and seventh on the Internet overall.